mstrivens/instagram_challenge/README.md

 ## User Stories

 As a user
-So I can post photos.
+So I can post photos
-I would like to be able to create an account.
+I would like to be able to create an account

 As a user
 So I can personalise my account